Skyll/skyll.github.io/index.md

 ---
 layout: default
 title: Skyll
-description: Skyll Decsription
+description: Skyll for DevOps
 ---

-# Skyll
+# Welcome

 This site will be dedicated to the process of learning the required skills to work as a **DevOps Professional**.